csebooks/operating-systems/content.en/file-system/_index.md

 On storage, the file system may contain information about how to boot an operating system stored there, the total number of blocks, the number and location of free blocks, the directory structure, and individual files.
 Many of these structures are detailed throughout the remainder of this chapter.
 Here, we describe them briefly:

-• A**boot control block** (per volume) can contain information needed by the system to boot an operating system from that volume.
+• A **boot control block** (per volume) can contain information needed by the system to boot an operating system from that volume.
 If the disk does not contain an operating system, this block can be empty.
 It is typically the first block of a volume.
 In UFS, it is called the **boot block**.
 In NTFS, it is the **partition boot sector**.

-• A**volume control block** (per volume) contains volume details, such as the number of blocks in the volume, the size of the blocks, a free-block count and free-block pointers, and a free-FCB count and FCB pointers.
+• A **volume control block** (per volume) contains volume details, such as the number of blocks in the volume, the size of the blocks, a free-block count and free-block pointers, and a free-FCB count and FCB pointers.
 In UFS, this is called a **superblock**.
 In NTFS, it is stored in the **master fil table**.

 • A directory structure (per file system) is used to organize the files.
 In UFS, this includes file names and associated inode numbers.
 In NTFS, it is stored in the master file table.

-• Aper-file FCB containsmany details about the file.
+• A per-file FCB containsmany details about the file.
 It has a unique identifier number to allow association with a directory entry.
 In NTFS, this informa- tion is actually stored within the master file table, which uses a relational database structure, with a row per file.

 The in-memory information is used for both file-system management and performance improvement via caching.
 The data are loaded at mount time, updated during file-system operations, and discarded at dismount.
 Several types of structures may be included.